Clickcease

 Don’t Forget Other Costs

-While the laws for hit and run accidents in New York outline specific fees and charges, they don’t mention other costs you may incur and should keep in mind, such as:
+While the laws for hit-and-run accidents in New York outline specific fees and charges, they don’t mention other costs you may incur and should keep in mind, such as:

 • Court fees